 For Touchstone files, each unused port and its corresponding Terminal_number shall be terminated in simulation with a resistor whose value corresponds to the Unused_port_termination subparameter entry.
 The resistor is connected to the model’s reference terminal.

 Terminal_type The Terminal_type is a string that identifies whether the terminal is a reference, supply or I/O terminal and whether the terminal is connected to a EMD pin or designator pin.
 (Note that “I/O” in this context is a synonym for “signal”, as opposed to “supply” or “rail”; it is not intended to imply model type as used in the “Model_type” subparameter).

+Terminal_type A_gnd defines a connection to the simulator global reference node.
+The A_gnd node can be used at any interface.

+Terminal_type A_gnd is not required under File_TS or File_IBIS-ISS.

+If present under File_TS, Terminal_type A_gnd may be used only once on the N+1th terminal line.

+If present under File_IBIS-ISS, Terminal_type A_gnd may be used any number of times on any of the terminal lines.

 Furthermore, if the terminal is connected to a buffer supply rail, the Terminal_type identifies to which specific buffer rail the terminal is connected.
 The Terminal_type shall be one of the following: